• Menu

 15. Long-Eared Owl

-Long Eared Owls are beautiful creatures that generally look surprised.
-They hunt mice, rodents, and small mammals at night and make their nest or “roost” in areas that are dense so that they are camouflaged from predators calling.
+Long-eared owls are beautiful creatures that generally look surprised thanks to their large eyes.
+They hunt mice, rodents, and small mammals at night and roost in dense areas so that they’re well-camouflaged from predators.

 16. Leafy Sea Dragon

 Is it a plant, a fish, or a dragon?
-This creature looks like a sea horse and is native to the southern coast of Australia.
-Even though they live in the sea they are not good swimmers and need to camouflage themselves from predators.
-They eat small plankton crustaceans and the male cares for the fertilized egg creatures.
+This creature looks like a seahorse and is native to the southern coast of Australia.
+Even though they live in the sea, they aren’t naturally good swimmers and need to camouflage themselves from predators.
+They eat small plankton and crustaceans.
+Surprisingly, it is the male that cares for the fertilized eggs, not the mother.

 17. Lake Sturgeon

-This fish looks pre-historic and has a shark-like tail.
-It’s not going to win any beauty competitions anytime soon.
-Known as the dinosaur of the Great Lakes, they can grow up to 12 feet long and one curious fact is that the indigenous people used to use every part of this fish for food, needles, paint, weapons, and more!
+With its pre-historical look and shark-like tale, it’s no wonder that these creatures aren’t winning any beauty competitions.
+Known as the dinosaurs of the Great Lakes, they can grow up to 12 feet long!
+People once indigenous to the land used to use every part of this fish- using it as a source of food, needles, paint, weapons, and more!

 18. Locust

-This insect species belong to the grasshopper family.
-They are known to destroy crops and vegetation by attacking huge groups called swarms.
+This insect belongs to the grasshopper family.
+They are known to destroy crops and vegetation by attacking in huge groups referred to as swarms.
 They are excellent jumpers and make a chirping noise by rubbing their hind legs together.
-They play a huge part in the ecosystem by laying millions of eggs which later provide food for birds and other species.
+Although often considered as a pest, they play a huge part in the ecosystem by laying millions of eggs which later provide food for birds and other species.

 Learn More: Easy Science For Kids